“Alone we are strong, together we are stronger”

 Caring Together is a space for caregivers to come together for education and support based on the shared experience of caring for someone living with memory loss or dementia.
 Access dementia education and resources, explore difficult emotions, and strengthen coping and self care strategies.

-This group is facilitated by a registered social worker from our Caregiver Support Program.
+This group is facilitated by a registered social worker from our Caregiver Support Program at no cost.

 There is no charge for this program.